The Empowered Beyond Pain Podcast

 Low back pain is still the world’s most disabling health condition and costs more than cancer and diabetes combined.
 A scientific journal article covering 10 facts about low back pain was recently published in the British Journal of Sports Medicine (http://dx.doi.org/10.1136/bjsports-2019-101611).
 The origins and motivations for that paper, as well as patient stories, were covered in episodes 4 and 5 of the podcast.
-In this episode, Professor Peter O’Sullivan, Dr JP Caneiro and Kevin Wernli welcome Professor Ian Harris to the podcast to discuss low back pain fact number 10: injections, surgery and strong drugs usually aren’t a cure.
+In this episode, Professor Peter O’Sullivan and Dr JP Caneiro welcomes Professor Ian Harris to the podcast to discuss low back pain fact number 10: injections, surgery and strong drugs usually aren’t a cure.
 Professor Ian Harris is an orthopaedic surgeon, a scientist and a self-proclaimed sceptic and just an all-round great guy!
 In this episode we discuss:

 - The effectiveness (or not) of spinal surgery